 The line "Lady, three white leopards sat under a juniper tree," from Eliot's "Ash Wednesday" can be read as is or as a line intended at once to evoke sensuous images and to convey the beginnings of a prayer to the Virgin concerning the mysteries of death and the intimations of hope and resurrection.
-Eliot, I believe, intends for the reader to interpret the line in the direction I have suggested; the image contains these meanings; they are not meant to be concealed.
+Eliot, I believe, intends for the reader to interpret the line in the direction I have suggested; the image contains these meanings; they are not meant to be concealed www.freepsychotherapybooks.org comer has also created an imagaic fragment.

-The little boy lying still as can be in his bedroom for fear of disturbing the leopard in the night-shrouded comer has also created an imagaic fragment.
 Unlike the poet, however, who can interpret his own symbols, the little boy no longer knows what the leopard is meant to represent.
 The leopard contains meanings that are meant to conceal, not reveal, an aspect of experience.
-Bad as his fear of disturbing the beast is, worse, we can surmise, would be the opening out of the contained experience: a powerful, lithe leopard, ravenous with desire, unsuspectedly springing, throwing its weight upon a dear soft creature, turning it upon its back and plunging its fangs into the soft underbelly, while other, equally hungry, leopards stalk and skulk, jealous and furious, amid the sweet sickly smell ofblood and heat.
+Bad as his fear of disturbing the beast is, worse, we can surmise, would be the opening out of the contained experience: a powerful, lithe leopard, ravenous with desire, unsuspectedly springing, throwing its weight upon a dear soft creature, turning it upon its back and plunging its fangs into the soft underbelly, while other, equally hungry, leopards stalk and skulk, jealous and furious, amid the sweet sickly smell of blood and heat.